Maintaining Status: It's your responsibility.

 How to Apply

-ISAP must be notified of a change of major, additional major or minor during the semester in which the change takes effect so we can update your SEVIS record within 21 days.
+ISAP must be notified of a change of major, and of additional majors or minors during the semester in which the changes take effect so we can update your SEVIS record within 21 days.
 It is your responsibility to inform ISAP of these changes and request an updated form I-20 or DS-2019.

-USCIS allows only specific circumstances in whcih a reduced course load (RCL) can be authorized to allow for lower than full time enrollment in Fall or Spring semester.
-In all cases:
+USCIS allows only specific circumstances in which a reduced course load (RCL) can be authorized to allow lower than full-time enrollment in Fall or Spring semester.